Oomoto: Connections with nationalism

-In 1924, retired naval captain Yutaro Yano and his associates within the Black Dragon Society invited Onisaburo to embark on a journey to Mongolia.
+In 1924, retired naval captain Yutaro Yano and his associates within the Black Dragon Society invited Onisaburo to embark on a journey to Mongolia, to plant a utopian colony on the Mongolian steppe.
 Onisaburo led a group of Oomoto disciples, including Aikido founder Morihei Ueshiba.
 They were captured by the forces of Chinese warlord Zhang Zuolin, but were released upon realizing they were Japanese nationals.
 After returning to Japan, Onisaburo established the secular organization Jinrui Aizenkai (人類愛善会), also known as Universal Love and Brotherhood (ULBA), to promote universal brotherhood and world peace.
 Religious organizations from around the world, including the Baháʼí Faith, Cao Dai, Red Swastika Society, and Universal White Brotherhood, joined this movement.

 In 1935, the Second Oomoto Incident again left its headquarters in ruins and its leaders in prison.
 This incident was carried out far more intensively than the previous one in 1921, as the Japanese government sought to completely eradicate all traces of Oomoto shrines and materials.
 Oomoto was effectively outlawed until the end of World War II.
 With the Second Oomoto Incident, Oomoto became the first religious organization to be prosecuted under the Public Security Preservation Law of 1925.

+After 1945

 After World War II, Oomoto reappeared as Aizen-en (愛善苑), a movement dedicated to achieve world peace which was led by Onisaburo Deguchi's eldest grandson Yasuaki Deguchi (出口和明).
 It was registered in 1946 under the Religious Corporations Ordinance.
 Yasuaki Deguchi considered Onisaburo rather than Nao to be the main founder of the religion, and thus used Onisaburo's Reikai Monogatari as its main scripture.

 In 1949, Oomoto joined the World Federalist Movement and the World Peace campaign.
 In 1952, the group returned to its older name, becoming the religious corporation Oomoto under the Religious Corporations Law.
 Since then, Oomoto has opened various international branches, including Oomoto do Brasil (headquartered in Jandira, São Paulo, Brazil).

 Spiritual leadership

+Tenno-daira Cemetery (天王平) in Ayabe where Onisaburo Deguchi, Nao Deguchi, and all of Oomoto's successive spiritual leaders are buried: